Sunnybrow Primary School: a place where everyone has the chance to

 - recognise and nurture the unique abilities and achievements of each pupil.

-The children have produced their own set of school values that they are feel are reflective of the British Values.
-They are:
+The children and staff have produced their own set of character values that they are feel are reflective of the British Values.
+We follow the ‘Sunnybrow way’ by showing: